 Short-term Care: Rehospitalizations

-In Good Samaritan Society - Moscow Village, 18.02 Percentage of Residents Rehospitalized
+In Good Samaritan Society - Moscow Village, 13.02% of Residents Rehospitalized

-This indicates the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is typically a correlation between avoiding hospitalizations and the quality of rehabilitation services.
+This metric tracks the number of times residents are rehospitalized per thousand days of short-term patient care.

 Short-term Care: ER Visits

-In Good Samaritan Society - Moscow Village, 11.12 Percentage of Patients
+In Good Samaritan Society - Moscow Village, 21.88% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Society - Moscow Village, 75.93% Percentage of Resident
+In Good Samaritan Society - Moscow Village, 82.15% of Resident

-This metric is a measure of the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue that this is a measure of rehabilitation performance.
+This tells you the percentage of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals